Farm Animals

 Fluffy white sheep dot a few nearby hillsides.
 Lambing season begins soon.

-To get to my friend Theresa's front door, I have to wade through a swarm of multicolored Chickens, Ducks and Geese who patiently crowd around for handouts every morning.
+To get to my friend Theresa's front door, I have to wade through a swarm of multicolored Chickens and Ducks who patiently crowd around for handouts every morning.
 There's even a rooster leading a flock of guinea fowl!
 Their farmer owner feeds them well but she offers TREATS!

 Pigs

 I love how piglets seem to dance on their tip toes!
 My prancing pink Pig celebrates their joy.
-"When Pigs Fly", a real flight of pig fantasy, can be found with my Ornaments.
-Basking on the Fun page are mermaid pigs, piggies pigging out on watermelon and an artist pig named—who else?—Pigasso.
+A happy pink Santa Pig can be found with my Ornaments.
+Basking on the Fun page are Pig Out, a piggy pigging out on watermelon, and an artist pig named—who else?—Pigasso.
+Bikini Pig has returned from another sunny vacation.
 Whew!
 I'm all pigged out!

 Vegetables, Too—Pumpkins, Mushrooms and Two Peas in a Pod